-APPLICATIONS FOR RAMP NOW OPEN!
+APPLICATIONS FOR RAMP WILL OPEN AUGUST 14TH!

-RAMP Program Eligibility
+RAMP Program Eligibility Criteria:

 Before starting the application process, please ensure you meet ALL of the following eligibility criteria:

 - Endorsement from a UCF faculty member to work with – A UCF faculty mentor has agreed to work with me if I am selected as a RAMP scholar (Note: the mentor must complete RAMP Endorsement Form by the application deadline as part of the application process)

 - I am a U.S. Citizen or permanent resident

 - I have a minimum GPA of 3.0